kevinmehall/rust-peg/README.md

   * `expression ++ delim` - Match one or more repetitions of `expression` delimited with `delim` and return the results as a `Vec`
   * `e1 / e2 / e3` - Try to match e1.
 If the match succeeds, return its result, otherwise try e2, and so on.
   * `e1 e2 e3` - Match expressions in sequence
-`a:e1 b:e2 c:e3 { rust }` - Match e1, e2, e3 in sequence.
-If they match successfully, run the Rust code in the action and return its result.
-The variables before the colons in the preceding sequence are bound to the results of the corresponding expressions
+  * `a:e1 b:e2 c:e3 { rust }` - Match e1, e2, e3 in sequence.
+If they match successfully, run the Rust code in the block and return its return value.
+The variable names before the colons in the preceding sequence are bound to the results of the corresponding expressions.
+The Rust code must contain matched curly braces, including those in strings and comments.
+  * `a:e1 b:e2 c:e3 {? rust }` - Like above, but the Rust block returns a `Result` instead of a value directly.
+On `Ok(v)`, it matches successfully and returns `v`.
+On `Err(e)`, the match of the entire expression fails and it tries alternatives or reports a parse error with the `&str` `e`.

 Match actions can extract data from the match using these variables: